hannakot62/calculator/readme.md

 # Description

 The main part of the calculator is made via JavaScript.
-The project allows to handle with different Math operations (such as ..список)
+The project allows to handle with different Math operation.
+Such as:

+- addition
+- substraction
+- multiplication
+- division
+- finding a percentage
+- finding the root
--
+- factorial
--
+- exponentiation

 The calculator also manages memory function, which is available for: